anouri/6830-Project/README.md

 First, nstall unity jdbc by running UnityJDBC_Trial_Install.jar (signed up for a free trial)

-Then, manually add in the following dependencies:
+Then, manually add in the following dependencies: *This step is no longer needed*
 - unityjdbc.jar
 - mongodb_unityjdbc_full.jar
 - cassandra-jdbc-2.1.jar